The Myth of Orpheus & Eurydice

 Hades was still dabbing a bloody tear from his eye when his ears beheld Orpheus transforming the private concert play list into that most heart felt and emotionally sensitive of rock song genres – the power ballad.
 To this non-ancient day, the deity of the dead doesn’t even remember his godly self standing up and lighting all 10 of his divine fingers aflame as he sang (and rather flatly at that) the chorus with eyes clamped shut while hugging himself.
 Upon Orpheus and Hades’ voices ending the piece in relatively semi- sweet harmony, the Lord of the Underworld squealed like a spit roasted pig as he jumped up and down while wildly applauding.
 Hades then proceeded to offer Orpheus whatever his heart desired, if only he could hear him sing one last encore.

-“No problemo, Death Daddy.”
+“Cha, no problemo, Death Daddy.”
 Orpheus smiled.
-“Encore coming right up just as soon as I have your word I can return to the Land of the Living with my girlfriend, Eurydice.”
+“Encore coming right up just as soon as I have your word I can return to the Land of the Living with my living impaired girlfriend, Eurydice.”

 “You drive a hard bargain, kid.” the god of the dead replied.
 Hades proceeded to then clap his mighty hands together and there, before Orpheus stood the lovely Eurydice with both eyes shut as she gently hovered within a suspended state of existence.